andreatitolo/11ty_blog/content/about/index.md

 - [Now](/now): what I am focusing on at this point in my life.
 - [Uses](/uses): hardware and software I use every day.
 - [Links](/links): blogs I like to read and websites I generally like.

+# More about this blog

+- [Credits](/credits): Inspirations for the site, stats and info about it and privacy/copyright.